Azure/aks-engine/docs/tutorials/cli-overview.md

 ### `aks-engine get-logs`

-The `aks-engine get-logs` can conveniently collect Linux host VM logs from your Linux node VMs for local troubleshooting. *This command does not support Windows nodes*.
-The command assumes that your node VMs have an sshd listener on port 22, that all nodes share a common ssh keypair for interactive login, and that a public endpoint exists on one of the control plane VMs for accommodating SSH agent key forwarding.
+The `aks-engine get-logs` can conveniently collect host VM logs from your Linux node VMs for local troubleshooting. *This command does not support Windows nodes*.
+The command assumes that your node VMs have an SSH daemon listening on port 22, that all nodes share a common SSH keypair for interactive login, and that a public endpoint exists on one of the control plane VMs for accommodating SSH agent key forwarding.

 ```sh
 $ aks-engine get-logs --help